hyunwoongko/kss/EVALUATION.md

 # Performance Evaluation
-This is about Korean sentence segmentation performance comparison Python KSS(2.4.0) with C++ KSS(1.3.1), OKT and Hannanum sentence segmentation modules.
+This is about Korean sentence segmentation performance comparison Python KSS(2.4.0) with OKT and Hannanum sentence segmentation modules.
 <br><br>
 As a result of the experiment, OKT and Hannanum sentence segmentation modules "DO NOT" work without punctuation.
 Therefore, they will only be available in very limited environments.
 (Only for well-refined articles such as news articles and Wikipedia) however, KSS works very well in these environments as well.
 It even worked very well in colloquialisms, including (ㅋㅋ, ㅎㅎ).